MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 When you are ready to bring new traffic to your new MAKES instance you must enable the new instance and disable the old.

-1. From the endpoints section of your Traffic Manager Profile, click on the endpoint that you just created above.
+1. From the endpoints section of your Traffic Manager Profile, select the endpoint that you just created above.

-2. Move the status toggle from "Disabled" to "Enabled" by clicking on it.
+2. Move the status toggle from **Disabled** to **Enabled** by clicking on it.

-3. Click "Save" at the top.
+3. Select **Save** at the top to save your changes.

-4. Click on the old endpoint that was serving production traffic.
+4. Select on the old endpoint that was serving production traffic.

-5. Move the status toggle from "Enabled" to "Disabled" by clicking on it.
+5. Move the status toggle from **Enabled** to **Disabled** by clicking on it.

-6. Click "Save" at the top.
+6. Select **Save** at the top to save your changes.

 ## Verify your service is working as expected

-In the list of enpoints, watch the "Monitor Status" of the new endpoint you created.
-In the beginning it will say "Checking Endpoint".
-Click the Refresh button on the top every 30 secs or so until the status changes to "Online"; this could take a few minutes.
+In the list of enpoints, watch the **Monitor Status** of the new endpoint you created.
+In the beginning it will say **Checking Endpoint**.
+Click the Refresh button on the top every 30 secs or so until the status changes to **Online**; this could take a few minutes.

-Once the new endpoint monitor is in the "Online" status, verify the API is up and running.
-In the "Overview" section of your Traffic Manager Profile, there will be a URL next to the "DNS Name" property.
+Once the new endpoint monitor is in the **Online** status, verify the API is up and running.
+In the **Overview** section of your Traffic Manager Profile, there will be a URL next to the **DNS Name** property.
 Copy this value and paste it into a browser of your choice.
 Ex: **http://<your_traffic_manager_profile_name>.trafficmanager.net**.
 Verify the instance is working by running some queries or use your favorite tool to execute queries against the API endpoints and verify the responses and response codes.
 If anything is not working as expected, reverse the steps above to enable the old version of the API.

 > [!NOTE]
 > Traffic Manager by default uses http, not https